Alfresco/docs-alfresco/content-services/latest/config/keycloak.md

 To run Keycloak with Process Services:

-1. Deploy your Identity Service installation by adding the following command-line parameter:
+1. Deploy your Keycloak installation by adding the following command-line parameter:

     ```xml
     --spi-login-protocol-openid-connect-legacy-logout-redirect-uri=true